josecentenodev/clorianfrontendtest/README.md

 5. Open [http://localhost:5173](http://localhost:5173) to view the app in your browser.

+### Note on Initial Cart State

+For the sake of time and practicality, the initial state of the cart is pre-set with 3 products.
+This is done to facilitate testing and demonstration purposes.

 ## Running Tests

 To run the tests, use the following command: